Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Conclusions

 \section{Conclusions}

 We presented \ourmethod, an encoder-free, Fourier-based 3D LMM that addresses the twin challenges of scalability and permutation invariance for point clouds.
-By compactly representing scenes as structured superpoints, serializing them via SFCs, and applying an FFT-based context enhancer, our tokenizer approximates self-attention efficiently while preserving global context.
+By compactly representing scenes as structured superpoints, serializing them via SFCs, and applying an FFT-based context enhancer, our tokenizer efficiently approximates self-attention while preserving global context.
+To further reduce the token count, we merge tokens using a sparse graph constructed through curve window-based voting.
 In the language model head, Fourier-augmented LoRA injects frequency-aware interactions at negligible overhead, enabling strong performance without a heavy geometric backbone.
-Across experiments and ablations, \ourmethod matches or exceeds encoder-based 3D LMMs while substantially reducing computation and parameters. \ourmethod inherit the limitation of serialization-based approaches like PTv3 \cite{wu2024point}, that may underperform in non-Euclidean long-range relations in cluttered scenes.
-Future work includes pretraining on larger and more diverse 3D corpora, adaptive or learned serialization, and integration with other modalities like RGB images.
+Across experiments and ablations, \ourmethod matches or exceeds encoder-based 3D LMMs while substantially reducing computation and parameters. \ourmethod inherits the limitations of serialization-based approaches such as PTv3~\cite{wu2024point}, which may underperform on non-Euclidean long-range relationships in highly cluttered scenes.
+Future work includes pretraining on larger and more diverse 3D corpora, adaptive or learned serialization, and integration with additional modalities such as RGB images.